open/close all folders

-Also, earlier in the episode, after McCoy had drugged an injured Jim to sleep, Gem was watching Spock, who was looking worriedly at his sleeping captain.
-Not quite understanding the emotion, she reached out and touched Spock's shoulder, before finally realizing why.
+- Also, earlier in the episode, after McCoy has drugged an injured Jim to sleep, Gem watches Spock, who is looking worriedly at his sleeping captain.
+Not quite understanding the emotion, she reaches out and touches Spock's shoulder, before finally realizing why.
 The smile on her face afterwards says it all.

 Kirk: They had a dream, a dream that became a reality and spread throughout the stars.
 A dream that made Mr. Spock and me brothers.

 Garth: Mr. Spock!
 Do you consider Captain Kirk and yourself brothers?

 Spock: Captain Kirk speaks somewhat figuratively, and with undue emotion.
 However, what he says is logical, and I do, in fact, agree with it.

 - Another example from the same episode.
 Kirk tries to talk down the maniacal Garth by reminding him of what a hero he is to the Federation and to Kirk, personally, for being the model for all other starship captains.
 For an instant, Garth looks and sounds normal.
 "I do remember that.
 It was a great responsibility, but one I was proud to bear."
 Unfortunately it does not last, but after Garth is subdued and cured of his insanity, he acts as if he is waking from a dream and the first thing he does is offer a handshake to Kirk.

 - Spock's extreme Vulcanness is implied to be a sign that he's worried about Kirk.
 Then, later in the episode, he refuses to take Scotty's The Needs of the Many offer to jettison a malfunctioning part (and him with it).